EciStg/order-placement/stock/README.md

 ![img](../images/stock-sequence.puml.png)

 In the following section, Use Cases, examples of data ( `--data` ) to be sent and received will be shown.
-It is assumed that the caller will make the actual *POST* call with the required headers e.g.
+It is assumed that the caller will make the http *POST* call with the required headers e.g.

     curl --request POST \